dllz0111/road-similarity-evaluation/README.md

 3. Rename target road as "target road.geojson", and put it at "assets/data"

 It will print all the roads' name, type and Frechet Distance with the target road in increasing order.
 It will also create a window to visualize.
-(You need to install raylib manually)
 Change the macro VISUALIZE to 0 to shut down visualization.

 This code has length and nodecount filter to filter too short and straight roads that are not suitable for testing ADSs.